The lowdown (in their own words...)

-What we are looking for: We are looking for you to demonstrate that you have the skills and behaviours which would expect from our trainees which are: legal skills (such as research and analysis, and communication skills), citizenship (teamwork, developing self and others), business skills (leadership and matter and financial management) and client skills (client relationships and business development).
+What we are looking for: We are looking for you to demonstrate that you have the skills and behaviours which we would expect from our trainees.
+These are: legal skills (such as research and analysis, and communication skills), citizenship (teamwork, developing self and others), business skills (leadership and matter and financial management) and client skills (client relationships and business development).

-What you'll do:Trainees undertake four seats of six months duration and you will be able to choose from this wide range of disciplines as well as international and client secondments.
+What you'll do:Trainees undertake four seats of six months’ duration and you will be able to choose these from a wide range of disciplines as well as international and client secondments.

 Sponsorship:Full course fees for both the GDL and LPC, plus maintenance grants of £6,000 during your GDL study year and £7,000 through your LPC study year.

 Total trainees: 50